-Mission Wealth's Spotlight on the Team for November is Senior Client Advisor Associate, Wes Patton!
-Wes joined the Mission Wealth team in 2019 and brought with him over four years of experience in the financial industry.
-He holds an MBA from Chapman University as well as his CFP® designation.
+Mission Wealth's Spotlight on the Team for November 2019 is Client Advisor, Wes Patton!
+Wes joined the Mission Wealth team in 2019.
+He holds an MBA from Chapman University, a Masters of Science in Financial Planning from California Lutheran University, as well as his CFP® designation.
 Learn more about Wes in this Spotlight on the Team interview!

 What are a few childhood experiences you had that formed who you are today?

 Growing up, I was really active with my local Boy Scout troop.
 I developed a love of nature and the outdoors.
 Some of the highlights are sailing around Florida, scuba diving in Catalina, backpacking in New Mexico, and getting to mentor younger members.
 Going on these outings and exploring nature showed me the beauty that the world has to offer, and the responsibility that we have to protect it.